yesnik/symfony-guides/controllers.md

 }
 ```

-The `{slug}` part of the route is a dynamic route parameter - it works like a wildcard.
+The `{slug}` part of the route is a dynamic route parameter - placeholder.
 You can get the value of the `{slug}` parameter by adding a controller argument with the same name.

 ### Autowiring